marumarumarudev/CobbleToolkit/README.md

 1. Visit the tool and upload one or more Cobblemon datapack `.zip` or `.jar` files.
 2. Explore data — sort, search, scroll, collapse, and expand.
-3. Download any results (Markdown export available in some tools).
+3. Download any results (where available) or export generated files.
 4. Use “Clear All” to reset and scan new files.

 ## ⚠️ Disclaimer